mtumilowicz/java-stack/README.md

 * frame size: 4 bytes
     * as a consequence: operation of adding two ints (2 x 4 bytes) pops 2 frames
     * and operation of adding two long (2 x 8 bytes) pops 4 frames
+    * another consequence: boolean (when local variable) takes whole frame - same as int
+        * boolean as a class fields - optimisation, boolean as a local variable - no optimisation
 * is used to store data and partial results, as well as to perform dynamic linking, return values for methods, and dispatch exceptions
 * new frame is created each time a method is invoked